-As a homeschooling mom of 5 who also owns and operates my own business, my days are busy.
+As a homeschooling mom of 6 who also owns and operates my own business, my days are busy.
 I often get asked how I manage it all, and my answer is that a daily routine is absolutely critical.
-In this article, I share my tips for homeschooling and working at home, our homeschool schedule, as well as tips for entertaining toddlers, adding movement to the day, and implementing some FUN activities!
+In this article, I share my tips for homeschooling and working at home, our homeschool schedule, as well as tips for entertaining toddlers, adding movement to the day, and implementing some fun activities!

-Since most of the world now has the work-at-home, educate-at-home dichotomy as their new normal, I thought it would be helpful to share how we manage the work at home while homeschooling life the best we can.
+I thought it would be helpful to share how we manage the work at home while homeschooling life the best we can.

 You can do this - Encouragement